julianang/julianang/README.md

 ### Hi there :globe_with_meridians:

- My name is Juliana, I am a dedicated web development student with a passion for creating engaging and user-friendly digital experiences.
+ My name is Juliana, I am a dedicated web developer student with a passion for creating engaging and user-friendly digital experiences.
  I am on a journey to master the art of front-end and back-end development.
 Eager to contribute my skills and learn from real-world projects in the ever-evolving world of web development.
  <br/>
  <br/>